pretix/pretix/doc/api/resources/subevents.rst

 event                                 string                     The slug of the parent event active                                boolean                    If ``true``, the sub-event ticket shop is publicly
                                                                  available.
+is_public                             boolean                    If ``true``, the sub-event ticket shop is publicly
+                                                                 shown in lists.
 date_from                             datetime                   The sub-event's start date date_to                               datetime                   The sub-event's end date (or ``null``) date_admission                        datetime                   The sub-event's admission date (or ``null``)